1 Day in Budapest: Itinerary and Best Things to Do (2025)

 Is it worth going to Budapest for one day?

-The main attractions and things to do in Budapest in one day include Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle, Bazilica, thermal baths and river cruises.
+The main attractions and things to do in Budapest in one day include visiting the Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle, St. Stephen’s Basilica, thermal baths and going on a river cruise.

 What to do in Budapest for 6 hours?

-If you only have 6 hours in Budapest, your best option is to hire a taxi and take you to the main tourist attractions such as the Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle and Bazilica.
+If you only have 6 hours in Budapest, your best option is to hire a taxi to take you to the main tourist attractions such as the Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle and the St. Stephen’s Basilica.

 Taxis in Budapest are affordable and if you get a taxi, you can cover the main attractions in about 2 hours in Budapest.